-This module presents a new history of art, starting with the Renaissance, when Europeans encountered a new range of desirable objects from across the globe.
+This module presents a new history of art, starting with the Renaissance when Europeans encountered a new range of desirable objects from across the globe.
 You'll explore the role of art and architecture in colonial expansion up to 1800, before looking in depth at art and culture in British India.
-The vital role that art played in the stories that Europeans have told about the wider world are highlighted, with suggestions as to the ways in which these stories might be challenged or revised.
+The vital role that art played in the stories that Europeans have told about the wider world is highlighted, with suggestions as to the ways in which these stories might be challenged or revised.
 The module concludes by analysing the globalisation of artistic practice from the twentieth century to the present day.

 What you will study

 You may be familiar with Renaissance altarpieces or Dutch still lives, but have you ever noticed that they sometimes include depictions of luxury goods imported from across the world?
 Did you know that the British architect Edwin Lutyens was responsible for designing the capital of modern India?
 Why did the Chinese artist Ai Weiwei fill Tate Modern’s Turbine Hall with porcelain sunflower seeds?
-These are just some of the fascinating questions that are addressed by the rich range of material, shaped by cross-cultural encounters, addressed in the four blocks that comprise this module.
+These are just some of the fascinating questions that are addressed by the rich range of material, shaped by cross-cultural encounters, in the four blocks that comprise this module.
 As the module progresses, you are expected to develop a degree of independence in learning to the extent that you are able to complete independent analyses using the skills you have learned in the course of your study.

 Block 1: European Art and the Wider World c.1350-1550

 You'll examine art and visual culture during Europe’s ‘age of exploration’ to discover what happened when art objects moved between different cultures, or were created in a cross-cultural context.
-Imported objects that appealed to wealthy Europeans (such as Islamic metal-ware, Chinese porcelain, or African ivories) became prized luxury goods to be imitated, collected, or depicted in paint.
-In Spain, Islamic, Jewish and Christian cultures created a fusion of architectural styles such as in the world-renowned Alhambra palace, shaped from the Red Fortress (Qal'at al-Hamra) built under Muslim rule.
+Imported objects that appealed to wealthy Europeans (such as Islamic metalware, Chinese porcelain, or African ivories) became prized luxury goods to be imitated, collected, or depicted in paint.
+In Spain, Islamic, Jewish and Christian cultures created a fusion of architectural styles, such as in the world-renowned Alhambra Palace, shaped from the Red Fortress (Qal'at al-Hamra) built under Muslim rule.
 Venice was the trading hub that exemplified the meeting of Europe, Byzantium, and the Islamic world in its architecture, luxury commodities and art.

 Block 2: Art, Commerce and Colonialism 1600-1800

 You'll explore art and visual culture of a period in which the major European powers competed with each other for global dominance.
 The influx of ‘exotic’ goods, above all from Asia, transformed European taste and artistic production, including seventeenth-century Dutch painting, and gave rise to the vogue for ‘Chinoiserie’ in eighteenth-century Britain.
 Art and architecture were exported across the Atlantic to Latin America, where some of the most spectacular works of the Baroque era were created, as well as to North America, where Thomas Jefferson built his ideal classical villa, Monticello.
-Local circumstances and cultural traditions helped to shape the transfer of art works, and artistic models from one context to another.
+Local circumstances and cultural traditions helped to shape the transfer of artworks, and artistic models from one context to another.
 A key theme for this book is the relationship of art and visual culture to slavery and the slave trade.

 Block 3: Empire and Art: British India

 This block invites you to explore the role of the visual arts in the British Empire by examining artistic interactions between Britain and India.
 You'll discover how British painters and photographers responded to India and how the encounter with British art initiated new Indian art traditions that ranged from the vernacular to the rise of modern Indian painting and experiments with photography.
-And did you know that the principles of Indian designs informed the teaching of British artisans, and how the droplet-shaped motif on Kashmir shawls became associated with the Scottish town of Paisley?
+And did you know that the principles of Indian design informed the teaching of British artisans and how the droplet-shaped motif on Kashmir shawls became associated with the Scottish town of Paisley?
 The question of imperial architecture will also feature, and you'll examine the arguments that were made for and against European classicism and the mixed architectural styles of the Indo-Gothic and so-called Indo-Saracenic.